 In an accident that involves an automobile and a bicycle, the cyclist will typically sustain the most serious injuries, but the motorist is not always the person at fault.
 A full investigation must be performed to determine who the responsible party truly is.

 A judge or jury may determine that the cyclist was at least partly at fault.
 This may occur if the cyclist was under the influence while in control of the vehicle or if they were not following all traffic laws.
-In other cases, a different vehicle could be held at fault.
+In other bicycle accident cases, a different vehicle could be held at fault.
 This could happen if a cyclist was injured by a motorist who swerved to avoid a second negligent driver.
 It can be complicated to show who was at fault in an accident involving multiple parties.

-New York State allows accident victims to pursue compensation from all at-fault parties.
+New York State allows bicycle accident victims to pursue compensation from all at-fault parties.
 Anyone who was negligent, careless or reckless can be pursued for compensation.
 This means you can pursue:

 - Other drivers